 What is an outright gift of cash?

-An outright gift is any gift where you make a gift to the American Red Cross.
-The most common way for donors to make an outright gift is to write a check payable to the charity.
+An outright gift of cash is when you transfer funds to the American Red Cross and get nothing of financial value in return.
+The most common way for donors to make an outright gift is to write a check payable to the American Red Cross.

 Gift provides immediate support